-Eligible Households - households whose incomes do not exceed 60 percent of AMI (or 80 percent of AMI, as applicable under Serna), as calculated in accordance with the regulations and procedures governing the low-income housing tax credit program, as administered by TCAC, or other, lower-income limits agreed to by a Project Sponsor and the Department.
+Eligible Households - households whose incomes do not exceed 60 percent of AMI, as calculated in accordance with the regulations and procedures governing the low-income housing tax credit program, as administered by TCAC, or other, lower-income limits agreed to by a Project Sponsor and the Department.
 Household income will be calculated based on Units in accordance with TCAC rules and procedures.
+(The rules and procedures set forth in 25 CCR Section 6932 et. seq., do not apply.)